 State Department of Education.
-Based upon previous responses by SDE, we anticipate this section will increase General Fund expenses by \$9,150 in FY 2020-21 for a hearing officer and court reporter.
+SDE indicates that this section will increase General Fund expenses by \$9,150 in FY 2020-21 for a hearing officer and court reporter.
 The agency estimates one hearing per year.

 State Ethics Commission.
 The State Ethics Commission indicates that it provides training on the Ethics Reform Act to elected officials, but will not be able to train local board members regarding ethics adopted locally by the board.
 Therefore, this section of the bill will have no expenditure impact on the agency.